-In the meantime, we decided to expand our Trustee base and Daksesh Parikh, my schoolmate (whom I have mentioned earlier) who was Deputy Editor of a leading business magazine called India Today and who was also actively involved in the Jehangir Art Gallery exhibition became a Fellow-Trustee.
-He continues to be a Fellow-Trustee to date, having switched his own job profile from India Today to becoming Executive Editor of Business India, another prestigious Indian fortnightly business magazine.
+In the meantime, we decided to expand our Trustee base

+and Daksesh Parikh, my schoolmate who was Deputy Editor of a leading business magazine called India Today and who was also actively involved in the Jehangir Art Gallery exhibition became a Fellow-Trustee.
+He continued to be a Fellow-Trustee, till afflicted by Covid in the recent pandemic, health issues forced him to retire.

-While desiring to expand our wings, we applied for a FCRA (Foreign Contribution & Regulation Act) Registration, a process that would enable us to access legally donations sent by foreign donors.
+Desiring to expand our wings, we applied for a FCRA (Foreign Contribution and Regulation Act) Registration, a process that would enable us to access legally donations sent by foreign donors.
 This Registration was to be obtained from the Department of Home Affairs, Government of India, the offices of which were in New Delhi.
 Upon multiple visits there, I was finally informed (albeit informally) that we would be refused this Registration if we were to continue to have both husband and wife viz. me and Dr. Smitha as Trustees, since this would reflect more as a family Trust on paper, rather than a neutral NGO, which is what we actually were.
 It was an unwritten rule that Family Trusts were apparently not to be given Registration under FCRA.
 Ultimately my wife Dr Smitha graciously resigned as a Trustee and Ashok Mohanani, a strong donor and well-wisher, having his own real estate company was absorbed as Trustee in 1995.
-Ashok had been responsible for the land purchase and was with us through the thick and thin of it when it had gone awry and was equally committed to the cause of the wandering mentally ill.
+Ashok had been responsible for the land purchase and was equally committed to the cause of the mentally ill.

 Ultimately, the Dahisar land owners sorted out their squabbles and in 1995, we started construction.
-Our Co-Trustee Ashok Mohanani, along with the generous might of Lions Club of Juhu Gulmohar Bombay, with whom he was very actively associated pitched in for the entire construction costs.

-As we were getting ready to breathe easy, with inner satisfaction of achieving a significant milestone of an identity and a great in-patient facility for the wandering mentally ill and for the cause for which Shraddha Rehabilitation Foundation stood and had been founded for, another disaster arrived.
+Our Co-Trustee Ashok Mohanani, along with the generous might of Lions Club of Juhu Gulmohar Bombay, with whom he was very actively associated, pitched in for the entire construction costs.
+As we were getting ready to breathe easy, with inner satisfaction of achieving a significant milestone of an identity and a great in-patient facility for the wandering mentally ill, another disaster arrived.

-The neighboring population exhibited immense insensitivity to the cause of mentally ill & wanted us to give up the project, just prior to the Inauguration.
+The neighboring population exhibited immense insensitivity to the cause of mentally ill and wanted us to give up the project, just prior to the Inauguration.

-They started physically threatening me and my wife at the Hospital, did a public display of protests, put up huge banners against us all over the neighborhood & on one occasion a mob of a 100-odd residents barged into the premises, surrounded my wife and shouted out slogans and abuses against us and Shraddha.
+They started physically threatening me and my wife at the Hospital, did a public display of protests, put up huge banners against us all over the neighborhood and on one occasion a mob of a 100-odd residents barged into the premises, surrounded my wife and shouted out slogans and abuses against us and Shraddha.
 In the melee, she was pushed to the ground.
 A signature campaign desiring us to stop all further activities and have Shraddha ousted from their vicinity was started.
 Handbills were distributed to all the flats of all the neighboring buildings.
 A journalist of Times of India, a leading daily newspaper, who happened to be living in their midst, wrote a scathing negative article against Shraddha.
 The local political leaders also sided with the neighbors, for reasons best known to them.

 Through one of our well - wishers Sanjiv Patel, we approached the Honorable Lady Member of Parliament, Late Smt.
 Jaywantiben Mehta and she in turn helped us approach The Mumbai Police Commissioner.
-Finally, he directed the local Deputy Commissioner of Police to station a police vehicle & constables outside the hospital to protect me and my wife from assault.
+Finally, he directed the local Deputy Commissioner of Police to station a police vehicle and constables outside the hospital to protect me and my wife from assault.
 This presence of the local police 24 x 7 went on for a few months.
 Imagine, an NGO was forced to function under police protection, for months on end.
 To serve society, one needed to be protected by the guardians of society, from the society itself.
 Paradoxical, but the bitter truth nonetheless.